aalbagarcia/p91_challenge/README.md

 - [ ] At the moment, the plugin `vagrant-hostmanager` is setting up the public ip addresses instead of the private ones.
   I can either replace this vagrant plugin with a better solution for node discovery (DNS service?) or investigate if the plugin allows to use the private IP's.
+- [ ] Use ansible instead of shell scripts to provision the droplets
+- [ ] Add firewalls to the deployed droplets
+- [ ] Properly store secrets for the production environment